The Result Pattern in .NET

 [JsonConstructor]

-protected Result(bool isSuccess, Error error)
+protected Result(int statusCode, bool isSuccess, Error error)

 {